SPONSOR A RESIDENT DOG

 * His caretaker, Dawn

-* Tantalizing cats, chickens, and ducks, and pigs
+* Tantalizing cats, chickens, ducks, and pigs

-Some of his favorite things are:
+Some of Brutus's favorite things

-Some of Prince's favorite things are:
+Some of Nona's favorite things are:

-OUR FURRY ANGELS IN HEAVEN
+OUR ANGELS IN HEAVEN

 Our former residents who stayed with us for a short while, but will forever remain in our hearts.